Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Postselection technique for optical protocols

 where $\Pi_{\nFSS}$ $(\overline{\Pi}_{\nFSS})$ is the projection on (outside) the space corresponding to $\Gamma_{i,m\leq \nFSS}$.
 When working with the infinite-dimensional POVM, some protocol-dependent choices \cite{li_improving_2020,nahar_imperfect_2023} for the event lead to good bounds on the weight $W$.
 This bound can then be added in as an additional constraint to the finite-dimensional key rate optimisation.

-Although this method works well when assuming that Eve performs an IID attack, the use of the postselection technique on the finite-dimensional protocol with the addition of a constraint is not straightforward.
+Although this method works well when assuming that Eve performs a IID-collective attack, the use of the postselection technique on the finite-dimensional protocol with the addition of a constraint is not straightforward.
 Note that attempting to use \cref{eq:wtOutsideSubspaceGeneric} directly with the finite-dimensional target POVM gives only trivial bounds as every event $e$ has $\lambdamin{\overline{\Pi}_{\nFSS}F_e\overline{\Pi}_{\nFSS}}=0$.
-This motivates the construction of a modified version of the flag-state squasher.
+This motivates the construction of a modified version of the flag-state squasher - the ``weight-preserving flag-state squasher'' (WPFSS).